Florida Vacation Rental Tax Requirements

 Florida's tourist development tax (TDT) is a critical compliance requirement for vacation rental owners.
 In Manatee County, properties with 6+ bedrooms or those generating significant rental income must collect and remit a 5% tax to the county.
 Sarasota County has similar requirements with 6% or higher in some jurisdictions.
 Beyond tourist taxes, all vacation rental income is subject to federal self-employment tax, income tax, and potentially state sales tax depending on property type and booking platform.
 Many owners discover these obligations too late, creating back-tax liability and penalties.
 Proper accounting from day one protects you and simplifies annual filings.

 We help property owners understand deductible expenses—mortgage interest, property taxes, insurance, utilities, repairs, cleaning, management fees, and depreciation—that significantly reduce net taxable income.
+If you also want to pressure-test the operating side of that math, our Florida vacation rental management fee guide shows where management costs fit inside the owner picture.
 For properties on Anna Maria Island, Siesta Key, and throughout the Sarasota-Bradenton area, we maintain detailed expense documentation to support deduction claims.
 We recommend working with a tax professional experienced in vacation rental businesses to establish proper accounting, quarterly tax planning, and entity structure decisions (LLC, S-Corp) that optimize your specific situation.
 Proactive tax management prevents year-end surprises and protects your rental business success.

 S